Kaitlyn-Folsom/name-my-pup/README.md

 # name-my-pup
-An app that gives you possible names for your dog based on looks and personality traits
+An app that generates names for your dog based on looks and personality traits

+Or completely randomize a name and read the meaning behind it